benroberts999/ampsci/doc/02b-writing_operators.md

 * Selection rules enforced by the base class (rank, parity).
 * Compatibility with all existing modules (e.g., `Module::MatrixElements`, RPA, structure radiation).
 * Frequency dependence handled cleanly if needed.
+* RPA (see \ref ExternalField) and any other many-body effects (Structure Radiation etc.) will all "just work" if you implement the operator in this way

 ---